-A fully-equipped studio is available to students enrolled in a production course.
+A fully-equipped studio with an overhead lighting grid, 16'x 16' infinite cyclorama wall, and a 12'x 18' green screen is available to students enrolled in a production course.

 A state-of-the-art screening room, seating 50, is available for course and student project showings.
 A second state-of-the-art screening room, seating 30, is also available.

-The Department of Theatre and Film operates KEWU as a broadcast service for Eastern Washington University and the community.
+The Department of Theatre and Film operates KEWU-FM (89.5) as a broadcast service for Eastern Washington University and the community.
 Students may take internships or pursue employment at KEWU.

 The film major provides intensive experience in production and writing, as well as media theory and criticism.
 Students are required to write a classically structured, feature-length screenplay and complete a major film/video production or theory/criticism project.

-Film minors are also offered in general film, film studies, and screenwriting
+Film minors are offered in Film General, Film Studies, and Screenwriting.

 The Film program prepares students for creative roles in the motion picture and television industry.